BlueBrain/nexus-sourcing/README.md

 The `akka` modules provides an implementation based on `akka-persistence`, `akka-persistence-query` and `akka-cluster-sharding`.

+## Repository was discontinued

+The code has been moved to the [main nexus repository](https://github.com/bluebrain/nexus) as a module and its development will continue there.

 ### Example usage

 Considering the following `Event`, `State`, `Command` and `Rejection` types: